max-lt/auth-basic-jwt/README.md

 {
     token: {
-        filter :function(user) or var,// data to put in the token.user attribute (default is the whole user param without the pass attribute) exp :function(user) or var,
+        filter :function(user) or var,// data to put in the token.user attribute (default is the whole user param without the pass attribute) decode :function(token) or var,// data to put in the req.user attribute (default is the token.user data) exp :function(user) or var,
         iss :function(user) or var,
         sub :function(user) or var,